giuspen/mxt-app/README.md

 kernel configuration option.
 It is enabled on a system if files `/dev/i2c-*` are present.

-To use i2c-dev, provide a device string such as `-d i2c-dev:1-004a`.
+To use i2c-dev, provide a device string such as `-d i2c-dev:1-4a`.
+If you have a linux GPIO pin number configured as input on the CHG (e.g. 48) you can exploit it using a device string such as `-d i2c-dev:1-4a-48`.

 Messages from the maXTouch devices are read by polling.
 If a kernel driver is also present on the system, reading messages on interrupt, then no messages